-- 3.10 If the Competing Claim is not resolved in Phase 1, Screenrights will send a written notice (Phase 2 Notice) to members requiring the members to provide submissions to support their claims within 60 days (ending at 5pm AEST/AEDT on the 60th day after the Notice is sent by Screenrights). - 3.11 Submissions in response to the Phase 2 Notice must include: - (a) documents supporting the member's legal claims (contracts and/or supporting documents identifying the member's entitlement to claim the rights in conflict);and - (b) a written summary (no more than 5 pages) identifying the relevant provisions within the documents, a description of the documents supplied and reasons as to how the documents support the claim. - 3.12 Documents submitted to substantiate a Competing Claim in Phase 2 must be complete, legible, in English and signed, though confidential and sensitive information that is not relevant to the member's claim may be redacted. - 3.13 Screenrights will review each member's submission for compliance with (a) and (b) above.
-Screenrights does not assess or determine the degree to which the material provided supports or detracts from the validity of a member's claim.

-- 3.14 If Screenrights does not receive a response from a member to the Phase 2 Notice that complies with (a) and (b) above within the 60 day time limit: the member's registration will be deemed withdrawn or amended to the extent that it conflicts with another registration (for which submissions have been received) and amended or deleted by Screenrights accordingly. - 3.15 If, following any amendments or withdrawals of registrations by one or more members during Phase 2 (including deemed withdrawals under (d) above) there is no longer any conflict: Screenrights will consider the Competing Claim resolved and distribute royalties in accordance with the updated registrations.
+- 3.10 If the Competing Claim is not resolved in Phase 1, Screenrights will send a written notice (Phase 2 Notice) to members requiring the members to provide submissions to support their claims within 60 days (ending at 5pm AET on the 60th day after the Notice is sent by Screenrights). - 3.11 Submissions in response to the Phase 2 Notice must include: - (a) documents supporting the member's legal claims (contracts and/or supporting documents identifying the member's entitlement to claim the rights in conflict); and - (b) a written summary (no more than 5 pages) identifying the relevant provisions within the documents, a description of the documents supplied and reasons as to how the documents support the claim (by reference to the specifics of the Competing Claim in question). - 3.12 Documents submitted to substantiate a Competing Claim in Phase 2 must be complete, legible, in English and signed, though confidential and sensitive information that is not relevant to the member's claim may be redacted. - 3.13 Screenrights will review each member's submission for compliance with (a) and (b) above.
+Screenrights does not assess or determine the degree to which the material provided supports or detracts from the validity of a member's claim. - 3.14 If Screenrights does not receive a response from a member to the Phase 2 Notice that complies with (a) and (b) above within the 60 day time limit: that member's registration will be deemed withdrawn to the extent that it conflicts with another registration and amended or deleted by Screenrights accordingly. - 3.15 If, following any amendments or withdrawals of registrations by one or more members during Phase 2 (including deemed withdrawals under 3.14 above) there is no longer any conflict: Screenrights will consider the Competing Claim resolved and distribute royalties in accordance with the updated registrations.
+Any distribution of royalties under this clause will be considered final for the distribution period(s) in question. - 3.16 A member whose registration has been deemed withdrawn or amended under 3.14 above will only be permitted to register a claim to royalties for the same title in future distribution periods if the member also provides to Screenrights a submission meeting the requirements of 3.11 above.